The TED Blog shares interesting news about TED, TED Talks video, the TED Prize and more.

 Posted: May 23, 2017, 3:06 pm

 "Ideas can and do change the world," says historian Rutger Bregman, sharing his case for a provocative one: guaranteed basic income.
 Learn more about the idea's 500-year history and a forgotten modern experiment where it actually worked -- and imagine how much energy and talent we would unleash if we got rid of poverty once and for all.

 Posted: May 22, 2017, 3:06 pm

-"When black women walk, things change," say T. Morgan Dixon and Vanessa Garrison, the founders of the health nonprofit GirlTrek.
-They're on a mission to reduce the leading causes of preventable death among black women -- and build communities in the process.
+T. Morgan Dixon and Vanessa Garrison, founders of the health nonprofit GirlTrek, are on a mission to reduce the leading causes of preventable death among Black women -- and build communities in the process.
 How?
-By getting one million black women and girls to prioritize their self-care, lacing up their shoes and walking in the direction of their healthiest, most fulfilled lives.
+By getting one million women and girls to prioritize their self-care, lacing up their shoes and walking in the direction of their healthiest, most fulfilled lives.

 Posted: May 19, 2017, 3:03 pm

 Teens don't get enough sleep, and it's not because of Snapchat, social lives or hormones -- it's because of public policy, says Wendy Troxel.
 Drawing from her experience as a sleep researcher, clinician and mother of a teenager, Troxel discusses how early school start times deprive adolescents of sleep during the time of their lives when they need it most.